abeGizaw/MNIST-CNN/README.md

    - Model Code.
 Allows the user to build their Neural Network using a very similar approach to Keras.

 3. FeedForward.py
    - Code for the FeedForward Network.
-Lots of inspiration from author/YouT
+Lots of inspiration from author/Youtuber Harrison Linsley (Sentdex) and his book [Neural Networks from Scratch in Python](https://nnfs.io/).

+4. Convolution.py
+   - Code for the Convolution Process.
+Contains the pooling and flattening layers.

+5. StatisticsTracker.py
+   - This file keeps track of the average run time of the model’s steps, epochs, training, validation, and total runtime
+   - It also keeps track of the average accuracy of each model
+   - Saves everything to a JSON file, and writes averages to a Txt file